ibm-messaging/mq-golang/README.md

 connectivity, without requiring a CCDT.
 See the clientconn sample program for an example of using the MQCD.
 * Moved sample programs into subdirectory

+15 Feb 2017
+* API BREAKING CHANGE: The MQI verbs have been changed to return a single error indicator instead of two separate values.
+See mqitest.go for examples of how MQRC/MQCC codes can now be tested and extracted.
+This change makes the MQI implementation a bit more natural for Go environments.

+25 Mar 2017
+* Added the metaPrefix option to the Prometheus monitor.
+This allows selection of non-default resources such as the MQ Bridge for Salesforce included in MQ 9.0.2.

 ## Health Warning